Kazoroo/Kazoroo/README.md

 - 👋 Hi, I’m @Kazoroo
 - 👀 I’m interested in programming and gaming
-- 🌱 I’m currently learning Python modules
+- 🌱 I’m currently learning JetpackCompose
 - 📫 How to reach me Kazoroo#7620 in Discord